rajaadabala15/docker-webapp-change-bg-color/README.md

-# docker-webapp-change-bg-color
+# webapp-change-bg-color

 ## Author
 Raja Adabala

 ## About
-This is a docker web app designed using python flask to change the background color of the page
+This is a docker web app designed using python flask to change background color of the page

 ## How to build image from github source